-Related Project ListsApplied Research OverviewUinta Basin Oil and Gas
+Related Project ListsApplied Research OverviewUinta Basin Oil & Gas Completed Studies

 - Principal Investigators: